Keeping Every Cog and Wheel

 - Class A NWCO’s are licensed to remove most game mammals, furbearing mammals, other mammals, and game birds covered by the Illinois Wildlife Code.
 Common species include: bats, beaver, coyotes, muskrats, opossums, rabbits, raccoons, skunks, squirrels and woodchucks.
 Note: any species on the state or federal threatened or endangered species list, white-tailed deer, and migratory birds may not be taken by Class A NWCOs.
 The map on Wildlife Illinois can help you find a licensed Class A NWCO near you.

 In the case of the Do-It-Yourself types, the first step will be to determine which species is causing the issue.
 The Wildlife Identification page provides a photo gallery of common species and different types of wildlife damage to help properly identify the species.
-If you already know what species is causing the issue, then the next step is to determine whether that animal or bird is a protected species.
-The Nuisance Animal Permit Needed? page has a photo gallery to help you determine which species require a nuisance animal removal permit (NARP) prior to removal, which can be removed without a permit, and which species may not be removed.
+If you already know what species is causing the issue, then the next step is to request a nuisance animal removal permit (NARP).
 If a permit is required, you can submit a NARP request form and an IDNR District Wildlife Biologist will review the request and provide guidance for trapping and disposal if the NARP is approved.

 An animal removal permit will be issued only if a IDNR biologist determines that the animal is causing substantial property damage or if there is a serious public health or safety concern.
 Permits are not issued to deal with inconveniences such as squirrels raiding bird feeders, woodpeckers drumming trees, or rabbits foraging in flower beds.
 While these situations are understandably frustrating for the homeowner, there are other non-lethal methods that can be used in those situations.